 Why is it necessary to include professional accomplishments on a resume?

 Incorporating job-related achievements in your resume and cover letter is essential for getting your job search documents noticed!
-Related accomplishments will set you apart from your competition because they concretely demonstrate your skills and worth and prove to the employer that you would be a valuable candidate for the job.
-They also pique the reader’s interest and prompt him or her to offer you a job interview.
+Related accomplishments will set you apart from your competition because they demonstrate your skills and worth and prove to the employer that you would be a valuable candidate for the job.
+They also pique the reader’s interest and prompt them to offer you a job interview.

 How do you dig for professional accomplishments?

-Sometimes it can be easy to develop work-related achievements; other times, you have to dig deep and get creative in your thinking.
-If there is an accomplishment that stands out immediately, that is fantastic – write it down!
+Sometimes, developing work-related achievements can be easy; other times, you have to dig deep and get creative.
+If an accomplishment stands out immediately, that is fantastic—write it down!
 However, you will want to include several of them, so you may need to take the time to sit down and think.

-One of the best ways to develop professional accomplishments is to write down a list of your hard and soft skills.
-Hard skills are industry-related skills, and soft skills focus more on personality traits and personal competencies, such as problem-solving, analysis, time management, communication, interpersonal skills, organization, etc.
+One of the best ways to develop professional accomplishments is to list your hard and soft skills.
+Hard skills are industry-related, and soft skills focus more on personality traits and personal competencies, such as problem-solving, analysis, time management, communication, interpersonal skills, organization, etc.

 • You had to complete a difficult task